Behat/docs/quick_intro.rst

 .. note::

     We put ``Shelf`` class into the ``features/bootstrap/Shelf.php``, because ``features/bootstrap`` is an autoloading folder for Behat.
-Behat has built-in PSR0 autoloader, which looks into ``features/bootstrap``.
+Behat has a built-in PSR-0 autoloader, which looks into ``features/bootstrap``.
 If you're developing your own application, you probably would want to put classes into a place appropriate for your app.

-Lets run Behat again:
+Let's run Behat again:

 .. code-block:: bash

-    $> vendor/bin/behat
+    $ vendor/bin/behat

 We will get different message on our screen: